kube-burner/kube-burner/docs/reference/configuration.md

 | `wait`                 | Wait for object to be ready                                       | Boolean | true    |
 | `waitOptions`          | Customize how to wait for object to be ready                      | Object  | {}       |

+!!! info
+    The `objectTemplate` is a relative path to the main configuration file and not to the users's cwd

 !!! warning
     Kube-burner is only able to wait for a subset of resources, unless `waitOptions` are specified.